NOAA-OWP/noah-owp-modular/README.md

 There are currently three modules that have been developed from the original code base:

-- modules/main: The complete modularized NOAH-MP model
+- modules/full: The modularized NOAH-MP model with a full set of hydrologic subroutines and components (initially excluding crop and carbon)
-- modules/surface: All surface energy and water balance components, plus a simplified hydrostatic subsurface treatment
+- modules/surface: All surface energy and water balance components, with a simplified hydrostatic subsurface instead of the original noah-mp subsurface
 - modules/surface_bmi: The surface module with an implementation of BMI, the (Basic Model Interface)[https://csdms.colorado.edu/wiki/BMI]

 For further information on the modules, please see their respective directories.